 As we have learned from Prince Harry and Meghan Markle's royal wedding in 2018, there are seemingly a million and one wedding traditions royals are expected to adhere to on the big day—from having Welsh gold wedding rings to featuring only children in their bridal parties.
-But, there's one nuptial-related component that the aristocracy shares in common with non-royal brides and grooms—they love their sappy, sentimental first dance songs just as much as the rest of us peasants.
-Although, the royals have a bit of an upper hand in that they have the capacity to hire some of the top celebrity performers to sing at their receptions, but that's beside the point.
+But, there's one nuptial-related component that the aristocracy shares in common with non-royal brides and grooms—they love their sappy, sentimental first dance songs just as much as the rest of us!

 Below, the first dance songs royal couples have played at their regal wedding receptions.
 Whether you're brainstorming ideas for your own first dance song or are simply just as obsessed with all things royal wedding-related as we are, check out these royal-worthy tunes of choice.
 You might be surprised to find that when it comes to music selection, the monarchy is just like us.

 It wasn't deemed the wedding of the century for nothing, and they had the musical talent to prove it.
 The pair's actual first dance song has never been officially confirmed, but Charles and Diana turned to Lester Lanin, an American jazz and pop bandleader, and his orchestra to kick the reception into high gear.
 Lanin, who also performed at Prince Rainier III and Grace Kelly's engagement party, played tunes like "They Say It's Wonderful" by Irving Berlin.
 According to the New York Times, Lanin wrote "My Lady Love" based on this royal pair's marriage.